+Mompati Retirement Fund Medium Equity

-The principal and largest Portfolio of the Fund is the Mompati Retirement Fund (Medium Equity) which has an investment return target of inflation (CPI) plus growth of 3% over rolling three-year periods.
-If we assume inflation at 8%, the Portfolio return target is (8+3) = 11%.
+The Portfolio has an investment return target of inflation (CPI) plus growth of 3% over rolling three-year periods.
+If we assume long term inflation rates at 5%, the Portfolio return target is (5+3) =8%.

-Portfolio(s) Performance
+Portfolio Performance

-The following was the investment performance for the Fund's Portfolio as of December 2021 for the following periods:
+The following is the investment performance for the Fund's Portfolio as of December 2022 for the following periods:

-PORTFOLIO 1 YEAR 3 YEARS 5 YEARS Mompati Retirement Fund (Medium Equity) 14.86% 10.92% 8.57% Fund's Performance Benchmark 14.52% 11.93% 8.65%
+PORTFOLIO 1 YEAR 3 YEARS 5 YEARS Mompati Retirement Fund (Medium Equity) 0.06% 7.59% 7.37% Fund's Performance Benchmark -1.50% 7.05% 7.04%